 Neodymium Iron Boron, NdFeB, magnets are the strongest magnets available

 Like Samarium Cobalt, NdFeB magnet is termed a Rare Earth magnet.
-The Neodymium Iron Boron, NdFeB magnets, are made of an alloy primarily consisting of Neodymium, Iron and Boron and the alloy is chemically written as Nd2Fe14B.
-Although Neodymium Iron Boron is often written as NdFeB or Neodymium, it is often given the nickname of “Neo” and, very infrequently, “NIB”.
+The Neodymium Iron Boron (NdFeB magnets), are made of an alloy primarily consisting of Neodymium, Iron and Boron and the alloy is chemically written as Nd2Fe14B.
+Although Neodymium Iron Boron is often written as NdFeB or Neodymium, it is often given the nickname “Neo” and, very infrequently, “NIB”.

 The magnetic output from the “Neo” magnet varies with temperature.
 The output falls with increasing temperature but usually returns as it cools (the degree of fall with rising temperature is dependent on the reversible temperature coefficients).
 It is possible to permanently reduce the magnetic output through too high a temperature (a permanent demagnetisation).